yarkhinephyo/15-445-database-systems-notes/23 - Distributed OLAP.md

 4. Both tables are not partitioned on the join key.
 DBMS copies the table and shuffles around nodes such that data at each node have the same range of partition keys.
 Then the join algorithm is carried out.

 **Semi-join**: Join query where the results only contain the columns from the left table.

+**Managed DBMS**: No significant modification for a DMBS to be aware that it is running in a cloud environment.

+**Cloud-native DBMS**: The DBMS is designed explicitly to run in a cloud environment.
+It is usually based on a shared disk architecture.

 **Serverless database**: Shared-disk architecture.
 The compute nodes are only spinned up when necessary.
 If idle, the buffer pool and page tables are evicted to the disk before the node is shut down.